ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

   ?title:string -> ?width:int -> ?height:int -> unit -> window = <fun>
 ```

-If you want to pass optional arguments to `open_window` you must do so
+If you want to pass optional arguments to `open_window`, you must do so
 before the final `unit`, so if you type:

 ```ocaml